ndlib/noids/CONTRIBUTING.md

 noids is a go service.
 There are several steps you must complete before you can to run the services, compile the code, and commit to the project.

 ### Development Dependencies
-noids only depends on `go` in order to work correctly.
+noids only depends on `go` in order to work correctly. `curl` is used for testing, a version of `curl` is distributed with OSX.

 ```console
 brew update